 No significant changes to the provision of benefits are proposed for 2018.
-For full details of the policy in relation to benefits, please refer to the details in the 2017 Remuneration policy report on pages 137 to 146 of the 2016 Annual Report, available at www.gsk.com in the Investors section.
+For full details of the policy in relation to benefits, please refer to the details in the Investors section 2017 Remuneration policy report on pages 137 to 146 of the 2016 Annual Report, available at www.gsk.com.